haslamdb/ZCH_UCMC_Manuscript/README.md

 ## Repository for NICU Microbiome Analysis

 This repository contains the code and documentation for microbiome data analysis comparing samples from NICUs in Cincinnati and Hangzhou.
+Bloodstream microbiology is compared to microbiome composition.
 The analysis examines bacterial composition, diversity, and associations with factors such as antibiotics exposure, gestational age, and sample collection site/timing.

 ## Repository Structure